alexerik92/PROHI-starting-repo-alexerik92/README.md

 All of the data is Synthetic and it is only for learning purposes.

 ## System description
-The project has a date, a color and a review input Widget.
+The project includes a date picker, a color selector, and a review input widget.
-The user can chose the date, pick the favourite color and gice a review to the day they just had.
+Users can choose a date, select their favorite color, and write a review about the day they just had.
-The project presents a list of three website that the user can access to spend some time, with some data related to them.
-At the end of the Dashboard a beautiful but useless chart is presented to the User.
+The project also presents a list of three websites that users can access to spend some time, along with some related information.
+At the end of the dashboard a beautiful, but useless chart is displayed for the user.
-A page, called About, has been added on the side with information about a past project I have worked on.
+Additionally, an About page has been added in the sidebar, containing information about a past project I worked on.

 ### Installation of libraries